 Ingredients for vegetarian curry arranged on a banana leaf, including basil, yard-long beans, bell peppers, Thai eggplants, green curry paste, coconut milk, palm sugar, and salt.

-• Coconut milk – Full-fat coconut milk adds creaminess and a touch of sweetness that balances the spiciness of this vegan Thai green curry.
+• Coconut milk – Full-fat coconut milk adds creaminess and a light sweetness that balances the spiciness of this vegetable green curry.

-• Green curry paste – For homemade, try my green curry paste recipe (omit shrimp paste to keep it vegan).
-Alternatives include Mae Ploy and Maesri, available at Amazon (these may include shrimp paste too).
+• Green curry paste – Use my homemade paste (omit shrimp paste to keep it vegan) or store-bought brands like Nittaya, Mae Ploy or Maesri, which may contain shrimp paste too.

 How to make Thai green vegetable curry